fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 - Go to [archive.org](https://archive.org/details/medicalheritagelibrary), search for the title of your journal.
 - Download 5-10 journals---get the TEXT FILE, not the PDF--and put them all into a single folder on your desktop.
 - Create a free account at [Overview](https://www.overviewdocs.com), and upload your directory of files (it's pretty obvious how to do this).
-- Write up your explorations on a separate topic modeling page on your digital portfolio.
+- Write up your explorations on a separate topic modeling page on your digital portfolio (the usual ~800 words, 0-10 point grading scale).